 How would you like your receipt?

 The industry sector most heavily impacted by the shortage of leuco dye, is the already turbulent receipt paper industry.

-And what of the paperless transaction?
-What will its impact be on already deteriorating industry sector, with restricted supply?
+And what about the paperless transaction?
+What will its impact be on an already deteriorating industry sector, with restricted supply?
 Will this usher in a whole new wave of retailers who decide to go paperless with their receipts?

 What’s the future of the thermal paper market?

 The global thermal paper market is expected to reach USD 4.77 billion by 2022.
 As coaters, converters, dealers, and end users look to the last quarter of 2018 and beyond, all eyes will be focused on China.
 Without a steady and sufficient supply of leuco dye, thermal paper prices will continue to rise.